 The Center for Cooperative Media is committed to creating an inclusive, equitable and safe environment at the Collaborative Journalism Summit.

-The spirit of collaboration and cooperation that fuels this community is a big part of what has led to continuation of the Summit over the last five years.
+The spirit of collaboration and cooperation that fuels this community is a big part of what has led to continuation of the Summit over years.
 We’ve heard again and again that people want a space to support and share with each other on the topic of collaborative journalism.

 That means confronting the roles that implicit bias, structural and systemic racism and years of inequity play when organizing these kinds of events.
 We’re excited about the thought-provoking panels and captivating sessions during our time together, so we wanted to share our commitments when it comes to creating a space for those conversations and give you an idea of the kind of support we can offer to each other in the process.